-Game development carries multiple issues about coding.
-I’ll cover some areas that game industry should explore to improve gamedev craft.
+Game development carries multiple issues about coding over all the years.
+I’ll cover some areas that game industry should explore to improve the craft.

 To me, game development feels pretty much always slower than imagined.
 “This feature?
 Alright, will be done tomorrow”.
 Then, hours later, you’re looking for a cause of access violation or mem leaks and can’t finish the task in time.
 Sometimes a game engine needs to be modified, subtly, let’s say.
 If it’s open-sourced then we dive deep our teeth into the source and fix it.
 Then compile.
 However, hundreds of C++ files compile a lot of time to just test a fix.
 In game engines that are not open-sourced it’s not even possible to make changes, so looking for and working on workarounds takes even more time.

 And I’m only talking about coding.
 Let’s leave the topic of external tooling and other professional humans like level designers, 2D/3D graphics and so on.

 I can’t say it’s all OK.
 I’ve noticed there are some directions available to be explored so game programming could be improved.